dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ## Repository

-In this section, you will be able to set up what type of Ethereum client(s) you will use on your DAppNode and set up the IPFS service.
+In this section, you can select which Ethereum client(s) you will use on your DAppNode and set up the basic configuration for your IPFS service: Remote Node or Local Node (Local is a core installed package with additional advanced configuration options on its package configuration page).

 ### Ethereum Client